zentrope/blog.devtrope/README.md

-# static-blog
+# Zentrope Static Blog

 In Development

 Basic idea is to create a command line tool.
-You tell it where the "source" is, where the "target" is, and what the site URL should be, and then let it rip.
+You tell it where the "source" is, where the "target" ought to be, what the site URL should be, and then let it rip.

 No plugins, no build file, no config file.